 - Partially dislodged tooth

-- For toothaches or chipped/broken teeth, gently rinse the mouth with warm water and save the fragmented piece if possible.
+- For a fractured tooth, rinse the mouth with warm water and save the fragmented piece if possible.

 - For persistent toothaches, rinse the mouth with luke-warm water and take acetaminophen to alleviate pain.

 - For a lost crown, try and save the restoration and put gauze with pure clove oil on the tooth

 - For infection, rinse your mouth with a salt water solution (1/2 teaspoon of salt in eight ounces of warm water) three times daily until you can see us.